stackitcloud/stackit-cli/docs/stackit_config.md

 ### Synopsis

-Provides functionality for CLI configuration options The configuration is stored in a file in the user's config directory, which is OS dependent.
+Provides functionality for CLI configuration options.
-Windows: %APPDATA%\stackit
+You can set and unset different configuration options via the "stackit config set" and "stackit config unset" commands.

-Linux: $XDG_CONFIG_HOME/stackit
+Additionally, you can configure the CLI to use different profiles, each with its own configuration.
-macOS: $HOME/Library/Application Support/stackit
+Additional profiles can be configured via the "STACKIT_CLI_PROFILE" environment variable or using the "stackit config profile set PROFILE" and "stackit config profile unset" commands.
-The configuration file is named `cli-config.json` and is created automatically in your first CLI run.
+The environment variable takes precedence over what is set via the commands.

 ```
 stackit config [flags]